Facts About Blood Pressure

 When it comes to your blood pressure, don’t miss a beat.
 Managing high blood pressure is vital.
 Learn how you can better your heart with simple changes to your lifestyle.

 Take your heart to heart.
 It’s your most important organ.
-Still, one in three people suffer from high blood pressure, also known as hypertension1.
-Don’t be that one in three.
+Still, 46% of adults suffer from high blood pressure, also known as hypertension1.
+Don’t be that person.
 Take the right steps to monitor and manage your heart to decrease your risk of heart disease and increase your life expectancy.

 Knowing the numbers.